victtorm/MiniShell/README.md

     Environment Variable Expansion: Parse and expand $VARIABLE when necessary.

 This project is a cornerstone in the 42 curriculum, offering an unparalleled opportunity to solidify your understanding of operating systems and Unix programming.
 Dive in, embrace the challenges, and enjoy the learning process!

+MiniShell was done in partnership with jhonas Leal (https://github.com/Jburlama)